QuietNoise/comfyui_queue_manager/README.md

 - EARLY ACCESS RELEASE, PROOF OF CONCEPT, PROTOTYPE.
 This is an early access release of the ComfyUI Queue Manager.
 While fully functional, things will change, a lot.
 - Releasing just because I want to get feedback and free labour for testing.
 Been using it for a while now, and it helped me immensely to manage my renders.
-- Many feature still not implemented, but the core functionality is there and roadmap is set.
+- Many features still not implemented, but the core functionality is there and roadmap is set.

 ## Features
 - Persistence.
-Queue is saved in local database and restored on ComfyUI restart.
+Queue is now saved in a local database and restored on ComfyUI restart.
 - Option to archive queue items to play them later.
-- Export and import queue.
+- Export and import queue to / from a file.
 - Pause and resume queue.
 - Filter by workflows and then archive, delete and export filtered view only.

 ## Compatibility
 - This extension requires the new ComfyUI menu.
-- When this extension is enabled the native queue will no longer display the pending queue items.
+- When this extension is enabled then the native queue will no longer display pending queue items.
 However, history will still be there.
 - This extension hijacks several native queue processes from ComfyUI and front end and alters / disables some of them to provide a more streamlined experience.
-- This extension might be incompatible with other extensions that directly manipulate the native queue object.
+- This extension might be incompatible with other extensions that directly manipulate or read the native queue object.
-- Other than that an effort was made to retain compatibility as much as possible (internal events, messages, queue api endpoints still work).
+- Other than that an effort was made to retain compatibility as much as possible (internal events, messages, queue api endpoints still work as before).

 ## Roadmap
 In no particular order, just some ideas I have for the future of this extension.
 - [ ] Options.
 Toggles, big red buttons, levers and valves to control Queue Manager's behavior.
 Now everything is hardcoded.
 - [ ] Queue Manager node.
-Workflow name string and some other strings you could use to streamline file names etc. for your renders.
+Workflow name string and some other strings you could use to streamline file names etc. for your workflows.
 - [ ] Bin.
-Can't think of use case for it yet but I feel like it should be there at some stage.
+Can't think of a use case for it yet but I feel like it should be there at some stage.
-- [ ] Cover images, thumbnails, preview of rendered images in the queue.
+- [ ] Cover images, thumbnails, previews of rendered images in the queue.
 In other words what we have in core queue History with some spices added.
 - [ ] More columns in the queue table.
 Suggest your favourites.
 - [ ] Better user and dev docs.
+- [ ] Better progress feedback for longer running actions (like import).

-- [ ] Other things I forgot about.
+and other things I forgot about.

 ## Manual
 ### Pause / Resume Queue